 Skip Gianopulos: Thanks for having me.

 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.
-If you’re a father looking for support or if you’re a dad who’d like to offer support, go to 21stcenturydads.org that’s 21stcenturydads.org
+If you’re a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio, and again to find out more about the Special Fathers Network, go to 21stcenturydads.org.
+Tom Couch: The Special Fathers Network podcast was produced for 21st Century Dads by Couch Audio.
+To find out more about the Special Fathers Network, go to 21stcenturydads.org.